Sihao/AudioStim/README.md

-# PyAudioStim
+# AudioStim
-Simple class to generate artificial auditory stimuli such as pure tones, chirps and noise.
+Simple Python class to generate artificial auditory stimuli such as pure tones, chirps and noise.

 ## Requirements
 The dependencies are: